roseTech/storycoder.dev/Darryl_In_Brussels/Darryl_In_Brussels_Story.md

 Image License: CC BY-NC-SA 4.0 International
 Image Source: Invoke AI - Stable Diffusion 1.5
-Audio Source: Coqui TTS https://github.com/coqui-ai/TTS
+Audio Source: Coqui TTS https://github.com/coqui-ai/TTS Parental Rating: 6+
 Language: en
 ---

 # Darryl in Brussels

 Darryl, the donkey, used to be really famous, on social media, among his mates, he was the star of his family basically.
 Everyone adored him, worshipped him in extravagant spheres.
 He of course, went along with it, he proudly marched through the fields, the city, the farms, people bowed at him, animals bowed at him.
 Yes he was truly a hero for them.

 But one day, out of nothing, he lost his ability to produce money in his stomach!
 No coins 🪙 ever came out of him again.
 He started to feel sick, but not because his belly stopped creating money, but because his previously adored family and friends stopped caring about him, turned away from him.

 Darryl felt lonely, and useless.
 He was strolling pensively along the trottwar, as he stumbled upon an advertisement for an open source tech conference.
 Excited